Going to a coffee shop in Athens or Greece in general means getting social!

 Get social in the heart of Athens like a local

 One of these historic coffee shops that you should visit is ”Oraia Hellas” (beautiful Hellas) at Monastiraki in Athens.
-It was established after the liberation of Greeks by the Ottomans and was the centre of Athenian political and social life for more than 50 years.
-It was the luxurious meeting point for citizens and travellers of Athens.
+It was established after the liberation of the Greeks by the Ottomans and was the center of Athenian political and social life for more than 50 years.
+It was a luxurious meeting point for citizens and travelers of Athens.
 If you were searching for information or if you had information or opinions to share, that was the place to do so.

 In the inside of the café, the ambience is so warm, full of traces of Greece’s recent history.
 You will also be happily surprised by the sort of habitués.
 Citizens of Athens, artists, actors, writers and lovers of the centre of Athens frequent this spot.
 But you can also meet young couples or choirs that seek a little piece of the Athens that was during their grandparent’s era.
 The flavours of Oraia Hellas help you discover the tasty traditions of Greece.
 Handmade beverages and sweets, ouzo and plenty of mezes (fingerfood).